-• In relation to the Commission's interest in "getting evidence-based practice into classroomsTM, the Quality Use of Research Evidence (QURE) Framework could provide a way of better understanding the quality use of evidencebased practices within and across schools.
+• In relation to the Commission's interest in "gleaning a better understanding of [...] the extent to which evidence-based practices are adopted", the Quality Use of Research Evidence (QURE) Framework could provide a way of better understanding the quality use of evidence-based practices within and across schools.
 The six characteristics of quality use in practice (i.e., purposeful, embedded, connected to teacher professionalism, collective, time and effort-dependent, and curiosity-driven) highlight the qualities that are required for the effective implementation of evidence-based improvement.